Wi Ha-joon: Career

 Wi made his acting debut in 2012, starring in the short film Peace in Them.
 Wi made small appearances in several films, before he was cast in a main role in the 2018 film Gonjiam: Haunted Asylum.
 The same year, he appeared in a supporting role in the television series Something in the Rain.

 In 2019, Wi appeared in the television series Romance Is a Bonus Book alongside Lee Jong-suk, Lee Na-young and Jung Yoo-jin.
 The series received positive reviews and Wi was praised for his acting, earning a nomination for Best New Actor - Television at the 55th Baeksang Arts Awards.
 In 2020, Wi appeared as a famous baseball athlete in the television series 18 Again, based on the American film 17 Again.

 Wi received international recognition in 2021 for his role in the hit Netflix series Squid Game, portraying the character Hwang Jun-ho, a police officer who sneaks into the game to find his missing brother.
 The cast was praised by critics for their acting and the show itself won numerous awards, including six Primetime Emmy Awards and the Grand Prize at the 58th Baeksang Arts Awards.
 Wi reprised his role as Hwang Jun-ho in both the second season (2024) and third season (2025).

 In 2021, Wi also played a serial killer in the thriller film Midnight, and starred alongside Lee Dong-wook in the television series Bad and Crazy.
 Wi returned in 2022 with the Netflix series Little Women.
 The series achieved double-digit ratings for its final episode in South Korea.

 In 2023, Wi starred in the Disney+ series The Worst of Evil alongside Ji Chang-wook and Im Se-mi, and the Netflix series Gyeongseong Creature alongside Park Seo-joon, Han So-hee, Soo Hyun, Kim Hae-sook and Jo Han-chul.

+In 2026, Wi starred in TvN's romantic thriller Siren's Kiss.
+It is based on the 1999 Japanese television series Ice World by Hisashi Nozawa, which follows an insurance investigator tracking a series of fraud cases leading to a woman related to several deaths.